fujkani/ebookapi/README.md

-# ISMAIL REST API with Node and OAuth 2.0
+# eBook REST API with Node and OAuth 2.0

 This API handles secure requests for Book Publishers and eStore alike